 An appeal usually takes 5-8 weeks from the time the paperwork is filed to the hearing date.
-The student may want to consider what that timing means in his/her situation and whether there are any different or better alternatives.
+This period can be extended during the summer months or around the time of the winter break.
+The student may want to consider what that timing means in their situation and whether there are any different or better alternatives.
 The student should consider that the best chance of resolving an issue is usually close to the source of the problem.

 Students are encouraged to discuss their situation with their Academic Advisor before deciding whether or not to file a Special Appeal.